roboticmaterialsgroup/soft-compiler/README.md

 ## Background for customising the soft compiler tool

 1. The soft compiler tool offers customisation to include the novel logic devices to the family.
-2. Create similar icons which can be configured as AND, OR, NOT,NAND or NOR gates and add them to 'Figures' folder.
+2. Create similar icons which can be configured as AND, OR, NOT, NAND or NOR gates and add them to 'Figures' folder.
-3. When properly linked, the tool can generate the block diagram to with new devices.
+3. When properly linked, the tool can generate the block diagram with new devices.